 DINING ROOM MAKEOVER TAKE ONE

 Here are the boring paint colors we chose from and the boring paint color we painted.
 Also, I think we had already painted in the picture above where my daughter is holding the cheetah.
 See?
 Not a dramatic difference.
 And, that’s as far as I ever got on my own.

-It wasn’t until I enlisted the help of a friend and professional that I was able to put together my dinning room.
-She had a bedroom that she had painted black and it made me wonder if I could pull that off in my dinning room.
+It wasn’t until I enlisted the help of a friend and professional that I was able to put together my dining room.
+I saw how she had used this beautiful dark wall paint in a space and it made me wonder if I could pull that off in my dining room.
 Since I had tons of natural light coming in and a beautiful white ceiling without popcorn, I thought it would work.
 Once she said it would work, I went for it.
 This time I painted the walls myself.

-I used Iron Ore from Sherwin Williams.
+The color is Iron Ore from Sherwin Williams.
 As you can see I have trim on the walls.
 I considered and even tried to paint the trim a different color, but decided it looked more updated to paint the trim the same color as the wall.
 This room was fairly labor intensive as I had to roll the paint where I could and use a brush in between and on the trim.
 I highly recommend green Frog tape if you are painting a dark color against light trim.
 I used it to tape off the trim at the bottom and top.
 My line at the top would have been all over the place without tape.

 I ordered this beauty online.
 I love the look and it’s extremely light weight.
 No animals were harmed in the making of this chandelier.
 These horns are cast from naturally shed antlers.
 These chandeliers you could even paint different colors.
 This one came white and that was just what we wanted.
 You can also choose the color of the chain and we went with black.
 It makes this space.